hellofresh/goengine/README.md

 ## Documentation

 Check out our [quick start guide][goengine-book-quick-start] which is part of your [GoEngine docs][goengine-book].
-If you prefer to be closer to the code you can always refer to [GoDoc][godoc].
+If you prefer to be closer to the code you can always refer to [GoDoc][doc].

 ## RoadMap